melusc/mock-violentmonkey/README.md

 ### violentMonkeyContext

-This the magic sauce. violentMonkeyContext seperates the various testing contexts from each other.
+This the whole magic. violentMonkeyContext seperates the various testing contexts from each other.
 This allows you to use `GM_setValue` and the like and not worry about it affecting other tests.

 ```js
 test(